 The gentler of the two mixed drinks, the toasted almond is a pleasant sipper for those times when you want a good drink that is light on the booze.
 It makes an excellent dessert drink as well and you can serve it "up" in a cocktail glass for a gentle, creamy martini.

-Pour the ingredients into a cocktail shaker with ice.
+Pour the liqueurs and cream into a cocktail shaker with ice.

-Tip: An equal pour of the two liqueurs is common, though the cream can vary from 1 to 2 ounces.
+- An equal pour of the two liqueurs is common, though the cream can vary from 1 to 2 ounces.
 Feel free to adjust the proportions of any ingredient to suit your personal taste.

 - The choice between milk and cream is up to you and each will produce a slightly different drink.
 Milk will create a lighter drink than cream.
 However, it's best not to use a milk lighter than 1 percent because of the dilution from shaking.
 If you pour skim milk, you will lose some of the richness and the drink will seem watered down.

-This is also a perfect candidate for flavored vodka.
-An espresso vodka, like the one from Three Olives, is a perfect choice and adds a nice coffee kick to the drink.
-It's also easy to make your own coffee-infused vodka, simply follow the steps in this coffee bourbon recipe.
+- This is also a perfect candidate for flavored vodka.
+An espresso vodka is a perfect choice and adds an extra coffee kick to the drink.
+It's also easy to make your own coffee-infused vodka—simply follow the steps in this coffee bourbon recipe.
 Other good options include chocolate and amaretto or any of the whipped cream or cake-flavored vodkas.

-How Strong Is the Toasted Almond?
+How Strong Is This Drink?